 Outline.
 The remainder of this paper is organized as follows.
-In Section 2, we present our open source platform to conduct AI-led interviews, evaluation outcomes and metrics, and our workflow to analyze the textual data.
+In Section 2, we present our open source platform to conduct AI-led interviews, evaluation outcomes and metrics, and our workflow to analyze the resulting textual data.
 In Section 3, we present our three main applications.
-Section 5 concludes.
+Section 4 discusses limitations and extensions of our approach, and Section 5 concludes.
 Additional results and details are presented in the Online Appendix.